Joanna R. Pepin

 coffee drinker, baseball fan, KDramaer, knitter

-Joanna Pepin is an Assistant Professor in the Department of Sociology at the University of Toronto.
+Joanna Pepin is an Assistant Professor in the Department of Sociology at the University of Toronto, where she is also a faculty affiliate at the Centre for Global Social Policy.
 Prior to this position, she was an Assistant Professor in the Department of Sociology at the University at Buffalo (SUNY) and a Postdoctoral Fellow in the Population Research Center at the University of Texas - Austin.

 * Speaking with journalists and non-profits are the priority in Pepin’s commitment to public sociology.
 All others interested in a consultation, please inquire to discuss the financial terms.